JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     The examples we've looked at so far have mostly used functions from the ``eager`` backend.
-As noted earlier, the ``iter`` backend executes operations on the dataset on a per-partition basis and accordingly data inputs are expected to be generators.
+As noted earlier, the ``iter`` backend executes operations on the dataset using an iterator/generator interface (data input is expected to be provided as a generator).
     Although using other iterables such as lists also works, doing so is counter to the intent of the ``iter`` backend (lists would be appropriate in ``eager``).